 The ExpressCard slot does not have an eject button.
-Remove the ExpressCard like a memory card.
 Press the ExpressCard inwards and release to eject the ExpressCard.
 Carefully pull the ejected ExpressCard out of the socket.

-Optical Drive

-Inserting an optical disc
+Optical Drive Inserting an optical disc

 1. While the Notebook PC's power is ON, press the drive's eject button and the tray will eject out partially.